openhwgroup/riscv-ovpsim-corev/README.md

-# Imperas RISC-V OVPsim COREV GitHub Repository
+# Imperas RISC-V OVPsim CORE-V GitHub Repository

 This repository contains the riscvOVPsimCOREV simulator which provides a reference of the OpenHW Group CORE-V processor cores.